fruition-partners/filesync/README.md

     {
         // maps a root (project) folder to an instance "roots": {
-            "c:\\dev\\project_a": {                 // full path to root folder
+            "c:/dev/project_a": {                   // full path to root folder
-                                                    // on Windows, ensure that backslashes are doubled
+                                                    // on Windows, ensure that forward slases are used!
-                                                    //   since backslash is an escape character in JSON "host": "demo001.service-now.com",  // instance host name
+                "host": "demo001.service-now.com",  // instance host name
                 "user": "admin",                    // instance credentials
                 "pass": "admin"                     // encoded to auth key and re-saved at runtime },
-            "c:\\dev\\project_b": {                 // add additional root mappings as needed
+            "c:/dev/project_b": {                 // add additional root mappings as needed
                 "host": "demo002.service-now.com",
                 "auth": "YWRtaW46YWRtaW4="          // example of encoded user/pass
             },